i0Ek3/DesignPatterns/README.md

 Convert an interface to another interface that the client wants, and makes those classes that are not compatible with the interface work together.

+### Bridge

+Separate the abstract part from its implementation so that they can all change independently.

 ## Behavioral